paulunder/DestinationDNA/README.md

     - The [Feature Engineering notebook](https://github.com/paulunder/DestinationDNA/blob/main/jupyter_notebooks/04_Feature_Engineering.ipynb) + the [Model Evaluation notebook](https://github.com/paulunder/DestinationDNA/blob/main/jupyter_notebooks/05_Model_Evaluation.ipynb) handles this business requirement.

 ## **5. ML Business Case**
 ### **Predict Preference**
+We want to predict the preference of a customer based on their persona.
+The target variable is `Preference` which is binary.
+We will use the following features to predict the target variable:
+- Age
+- Gender
+- Income
+- Education Level
+- Travel Frequency
+- Preferred Activities
+- Vacation Budget
+- Location
+- Proximity to Mountains
+- Proximity to Beaches
+- Favorite Season
+- Pets
+- Environmental Concerns

+With this information, we can predict the probability of a customer booking a destination based on their persona.
+According to that as stated in the [Feature Engineering notebook](https://github.com/paulunder/DestinationDNA/blob/main/jupyter_notebooks/04_Feature_Engineering.ipynb) we added the feature "AgeGroup" to keep it simple and to avoid overfitting.

 #### **Regression Model**